Institute for Social Justice

 To find out more about these projects, visit Schools and Young People with SENs.

-I'm Me will be conducted in collaboration with Mind the Gap and in partnership with a network of 6 disability arts companies: About Face, Confidance, Hijinx, Lung Ha, Open Theatre and Under the Stars.
-It will run from May 2023 to June 2025.
+Lead by Professor Matthew Reason, I'm Me works with Mind the Gap and in partnership with a network of 6 disability arts companies: About Face, Confidance, Hijinx, Lung Ha, Open Theatre, and Under the Stars.
+It funded by the Arts and Humanities Research Council and runs from May 2023 to June 2025.

 Participatory Sandbox